The Best Hydroponic Lights for Your Garden

-Plants outdoors thrive in sunshine, a full-spectrum light source.
-Indoors you have to provide the light they need—a sunny window just doesn’t let enough through for plants to grow beyond the sprouting stage.
-You have a few choices of grow lights that vary in brightness and cost.
+Outdoors, plants thrive in sunshine which provides them with a full-spectrum light source.
+Indoors, you have to provide the light they need which can be anything from a sunny window to advanced lighting.
+Windows typically do not allow enough light through for plants to grow beyond the sprouting stage.
+Luckily, you have a few choices of grow lights that vary in brightness and cost to ensure your indoor hydroponic garden is as successful as possible.
 The right lights for you depend on your goals and your budget.

 Compact fluorescent light (CFL) is a smaller, brighter version of the basic shop lights with long tubes that are in so many classrooms and basements.
 CFL bulbs are about the size of standard incandescent lightbulbs, but like classic fluorescents, CFLs don’t throw off much heat when they’re on.
 CFLs are the least expensive grow lights to buy and use.
 They’re bright enough for plants to grow from seedlings or clones into transplants.
 Leafy crops get enough light from CFLs to produce a steady harvest, but you’ll get few, if any, undersize flowers with the low-intensity lights.

 Pros: Low-cost bulbs and low power use.

 Best for: Growing seedlings and clones.

 Light-emitting diode (LED) lights are the newest type for use in a grow room.
 They shine a broader range of the spectrum on plants than CFLs do, enough to produce lush mature plants that flower.
 LEDs are easy to set up and use.
 You simply plug them into the wall, no additional wiring work necessary.
 They’re also simple to take down, which is handy if your indoor garden isn’t in a permanent spot.
 LEDs remain cool while in use, even up to 24 hours a day during some stages of plants’ growth.
 LEDs are energy efficient compared to other grow lights, but they are the most costly option to buy.